 The 100Plus pulse oximeter shares critical health information with your doctor to help them understand more about your health and wellbeing between visits.

-If you need help with your 100Plus blood pressure cuff, please give us a call at 844-483-7587, chat with us or download the Quick Start Guide below.
+If you need help with your 100Plus blood pressure cuff, please give us a call at 844-483-7587 or download the Quick Start Guide below.

 Your pulse oximeter automatically shares health data to your doctor without you having to take any extra steps.
 It works right out of the box — no setup required.

 Please review the following information to help you get started using your blood glucose monitor.
-If you need additional support, our Customer Success team, based in the United States, is happy to assist you by phone or chat.
+If you need additional support, our Customer Success team, based in the United States, is happy to assist you.
 Simply call our Customer Success team at 844-483-7587.